Tecomaria capensis: Distribution

 The species occurs naturally in parts of southern and central Africa, including South Africa, Eswatini, Mozambique, Malawi, Tanzania, Democratic Republic of the Congo, and Angola.

 It is cultivated in other areas of the world, such as in South-east Asia, the South of France, Hawaii, Florida, and California.
 It can be considered invasive in remote islands such as the Azores (as seen at the island of São Miguel, near Ponta Garça).

 Cultivation

 Tecomaria capensis has been in cultivation for many years and is often used for hedging, as it is a scrambling shrub.
 It can be propagated from cuttings or by removing rooted suckers during the active growth phase.

 It can be planted in semi-shade to full sun.
 Tolerating temperatures down to 5 C, it can be grown in mild temperate areas with the protection of a warm wall.
 Otherwise it can be grown in a container and taken indoors through the winter months.
-To keep this shrub clean and tidy, it must be pruned back in late winter to promote new growth and flowers.
+Any type of compost enriched soil works well.To keep this shrub clean and tidy, it must be pruned back in late winter to promote new growth and flowers.
 The application of a balanced fertilizer after pruning will enhance the growth and flowering.
+During the summer months it requires a lot of water, for best results.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.